June theme: Domestic Animals 🐕

 ^

 Proto-Indo-European *gʷowkólos: "cowherd" is composed of *gʷow-: "cow" + *kʷólos: "herder" from *kʷel-: "to turn, to move, to cultivate".
 But the sequence of two labio-velars dissimilates from *gʷ...kʷ to *gʷ...k.
 This is, in fact, called "the boukólos rule" after this example.
-If there wasn't dissimilation the Greek would be βουπόλος boupólos instead.
+If there wasn't dissimilation then the Greek would be βουπόλος boupólos instead.